Build Your Infrastructure

 - Make sure you configure your devices to be accessible remotely and test your configuration.
 Being able to remotely configure your devices will save you massive amounts of stress when problems come up on the network.

-- If you are using a licensed backhaul triple check that the configuration you have applied matches your license.
-You can rack up big fines for mis-using a licensed backhaul.
+- If you are using licensed spectrum on any of your devices triple check that the configuration you are using matches your license.
+You can rack up big fines for mis-using licensed frequency.

 I’ve created a separate section for aiming backhauls in an attempt to make it easier to print out and take with you while working.